 Business need: Fuel remote, skilled workforce with the information they need

-If there’s one commonality across all industries and clients, it’s highly competitive markets and rapidly changing needs.
+If there’s one common feature across all industries these days, it’s highly competitive markets and rapidly changing needs.
 That’s true of this client, one of the world’s largest energy companies.
-Established in oil and gas, the company into renewables and other sources of energy due to demand for alternatives and environmental concerns.
+Established in oil and gas, the company has moved into renewables and other energy sources due to market demand for alternatives and environmental concerns.
 As such, the company needed to monitor game-changing technologies, competitors, start-ups and deal flows to identify opportunities and stay abreast of disruptive trends.

 While the company operated a number of libraries, access was limited to just those locations.
 A better way was sought to facilitate current awareness and knowledge management across the globe.